adobe/aem-component-generator/README.md

 - `options.css`: whether to create an empty CSS lib for the component (shared with JS lib)
 - `options.csstxt`: whether to create the css.txt mapping file within the clientlib.
 Set to `false` when this file is not needed within your clientlib
 - `options.html`: whether to create a default HTML file for the component
+- `options.html-content`: generate dialog fields in the html file
 - `options.slingmodel`: whether to create a sling model for the component
     - Class name is derived from converting "name" prop above to camel case (e.g. "google-maps" -> `GoogleMaps`/`GoogleMapsImpl`)
     - Fields are derived from dialog properties (see below)
 - `options.content-exporter`: whether to configure sling model for content export
 - `options.model-adaptables`: array of adaptables to include in the Sling Model ('request' and/or 'resource')
-- `generate-in-html`: generate dialog fields in the html file
 - `options.generic-javadoc`: whether to create generic javadoc for the getters in the model interface
 - `options.properties`: properties to create in standard dialog for this component.
 If empty, no standard dialog will be created.
 This sample includes one of every possible sling:resourceType
     - `options.properties[].field`: the property "name" and java variable name.